 - We are flexible on this if you have certain scheduling needs or want a more/less intensive session.

-- Intro covers the basics about contemporary Europe and the European Union.
+- Initial introduction covers the basics about contemporary Europe and the European Union.

 - Lecture-based presentations (given the complex subject matter)